 • Date of first clinical use

 • Date of latest CE mark (since MDR)

-• Is the data submitted representative of all studies conducted in relation to it.
+• Is the data submitted representative of all studies conducted in relation to it?
 Have there been any reports or publications indicating inferior results to those submitted?
 Is the clinical data submitted for this stem representative of the results of all studies conducted in relation to it?

 • Number of centres / Number of surgeons

 • Origin of data

 • Number of patients, M:F ratio, age range

 • Number of revisions

 • Reasons for revision

 • Survival analysis